This article was last updated on Jan. 24, 2023.

 People with Seasonal Affective Disorder (SAD) report feelings of depression only during the winter months.
 This could include loss of interest in activities you once enjoyed, difficulty concentrating, fatigue, sluggishness, and in extreme cases, thoughts of suicide or death.
 With SAD, the short days and long nights of winter may also bring cravings for certain foods, headaches and sleep problems.

 Researchers aren’t clear exactly what causes SAD, but many factors may play a role, including genes and stress.
 What makes SAD unique is the link to sunlight.
-Researchers believe the reduced number of daylight hours during the winter months interrupts the body’s circadian rhythms External Site, which help regulate the body’s internal clock, and let us know when it’s time to sleep and time to wake.
+Researchers believe the reduced number of daylight hours during the winter months interrupts the body’s circadian rhythms, which help regulate the body’s internal clock, and let us know when it’s time to sleep and time to wake.

 Yet other research has shown that people who are depressed have decreased levels of serotonin, a brain chemical that seems to be triggered by sunlight.
 The lack of serotonin may cause winter depression.
 The change in season can also disrupt the balance of the body's level of melatonin, which plays a role in sleep patterns and mood.

-According to Tim Gutshall, vice president and chief medical officer at Wellmark Blue Cross and Blue Shield, "SAD is a recurrent seasonal issue.
-So, if you're feeling depressed in the winter during a pandemic, it doesn't necessarily mean you have SAD.
-The first step is to talk with your doctor, whether that be through a primary care appointment, virtual visit, or an appointment with a behavioral health professional."
+According to Dr. Alan Whitters, behavioral health director at Wellmark Blue Cross Blue Shield, “SAD is especially common in states at northern latitudes.
+Common symptoms include weight gain and sleeping more.
+The first step is to talk with your doctor whether that be through a primary care appointment, virtual visit or behavioral health professional.”

 How to ease symptoms